iavr/drvq/README.md

 ### `flat`

 Specified by [flat.cpp](/src/flat.cpp).
 Reads a codebook file generated by `train`; "flattens" and exports centroids in a format that can be read e.g. by [load_double_array.m](/matlab/load_double_array.m) as a two-dimensional matrix in Matlab.
-This is useful because codebooks produced by `train` can otherwise only be read by the `drvq` library and tools, which due to the fact that a custom binary file format is used to represent the hierarchical codebook structure and additional data. `flat` only exports the codebook centroids, which can then be used in any application but without the fast encoding capabilities of `drvq`.
+This is useful because codebooks produced by `train` can otherwise only be read by the `drvq` library and tools, which is due to the fact that a custom binary file format is used to represent the hierarchical codebook structure and additional data. `flat` only exports the codebook centroids, which can then be used in any application but without the fast encoding capabilities of `drvq`.

 If a single codebook is used, an array of centroids is generated, with each centroid represented as an array of `float`s.
 In the case of multiple codebooks, the format and size of the generated file is identical, but different parts of the data refer to different sub-codebooks.
 E.g. with SIFT vectors of length 128 and 4 codebooks, there is again an array of vectors, but now each vector of length 128 represents 4 concatenated centroids of length 32 each; each centroid belongs to a different codebook.